-Bird watching enthusiasts can find many species in the

-Columbia National Wildlife Refuge, located just south of Moses Lake.
+Bird watching enthusiasts can find many species in the Columbia National Wildlife Refuge, located just south of Moses Lake.
 Hunting for goose, duck, and pheasant, or hiking, exploring, camping and communing with nature can keep you busy for days.

-The Moses Lake Museum & Art Center contains the largest single collection of Indian artifacts in the area.
+The City of Moses Lake Museum & Art Center features works of regional artists and permanent exhibits on the natural and human history of the area.
 Moses Lake is your "Great Escape" with golf courses, tennis courts, a wonderful Surf 'n Slide Water Park (for all ages), and more than 200 acres of well-equipped city parks.
 Midsummer also brings our famous Farmer's Market.